 “…data on the activity of third party sellers should not be used to the benefit of Amazon when it acts as a competitor to these sellers.
 The conditions of competition on the Amazon platform must also be fair.
 Its rules should not artificially favour Amazon’s own retail offers or advantage the offers of retailers using Amazon’s logistics and delivery services.
 With e-commerce booming, and Amazon being the leading e-commerce platform, a fair and undistorted access to consumers online is important for all sellers.”

 In the Commission’s press release it is noted that the Commission will investigate whether the criteria that Amazon sets to select the winner of the “Buy Box” and to enable sellers to offer products to Prime users, under Amazon’s Prime loyalty programme, lead to preferential treatment of Amazon’s retail business or of the sellers that use Amazon’s logistics and delivery services.

 The online rumour mill suggests that Amazon will try to reach a compromise with the Commission by offering a second Buy Box.
-Whilst this outcome may please the CMA, the CAT UK claimants, it is likely that the collective claimant action in the UK will proceed unless a satisfactory financial offer is made.
+Whilst this outcome may please the CMA, the Competition Appeal Tribunal UK claimants, it is likely that the collective claimant action in the UK will proceed unless a satisfactory financial offer is made.
 However, it can only be presumed that Amazon will have learned something from the fate of the Wizard in the Wizard of Oz, and keep prying eyes from peeping behind the curtain and seeing their algorithm at work.

 For more information and expert advice, contact a member of our Intellectual Property Team.